Romulo-Moraes/Assembly-Toolkit/06. Arithmetic/README.md

 	; An unsigned byte can support values between
 	; 0 and 255.
 	; In this code, if al is 128, the message 'Overflow!!'
-	; will be printed; with any number that
+	; will be printed.
-	; doesn't result in an overflow at the end (aka 0 - 127),
+	; Using any number that doesn't result in an overflow ; at the end (i.e 0 - 127),
 	; the message 'Not overflow!' will be printed,
-	; this simply happens because 128 * 2 equals to 256, that
+	; this happens because 128 * 2 equals to 256, that
 	; means a overflow
 	mov al, 128
 	mov bl, 2